cseanburns/presentations/ict310/spatial-analysis.md

 - Shapefiles (.shp): a vector data format used in GIS software
 - Keyhole Markup Language (.kml/.kmz): common file format used in applications like Google Earth
-- GeoJSON (.geojason): a format used to encode geographic data using JavaScript Object Notation (JSON)
+- GeoJSON (.geojson): a format used to encode geographic data using JavaScript Object Notation (JSON)
 - TIFF/GeoTIFF (.tiff/.tif): A raster graphics image format with georeferencing information embedded
 - GPS Exchange Format (.gpx): An XML format for the interchange of GPS data